 Hash Functions¶

 Hash functions are mathematical algorithms that transform input data of any size into fixed-size outputs called hashes or digests.
 These functions are fundamental to modern computing, enabling efficient data organization, integrity verification, and cryptographic security.
+In Bitcoin and other cryptocurrencies, hash functions serve as the essential mechanism for securing transactions, linking blocks together, and powering the proof-of-work consensus system.

 Origins: Hans Peter Luhn's Insight¶